go140point6/xahl-node/README.md

 #### WEBSOCKET

-to test the Websocket function, we use the wscat command (installed by default) Copy the following command replacing `yourdomain.com` with your domain the `USER_DOMAIN` in the vars file.)
+To test the Websocket function, use the wscat command (installed by default as part of the script)

+Copy the following command replacing `xahl.mydomain.com` with your DNS host record from `USER_DOMAIN` in the vars file.

-        wscat -c wss://yourdomain.com
+        wscat -c wss://xahl.mydomain.com

-This should open another session within your terminal, similar to the below;
+A successful result is shown below with the second command verifying:

     Connected (press CTRL+C to quit)
     >